bigmlcom/python/docs/101_scripting.rst

     result = execution['object']['execution']['result']

 In a full-fledged script, you will also produce some outputs that can be used in other scripts.
-This is an example of
+This is an example of a script creating a dataset from a source that was generated from a remote URL.
+Both the URL and the source name are provided by the user:

 .. code-block:: python